 3. You can agree to be equally responsible for the debts.

-If you agree to share equal responsibility for payment of a debt, this is potentially the worst option.
+If you agree to share equal responsibility for the payment of a debt, this is potentially the worst option.
 You remain entangled and therefore vulnerable.
 You increase the extent to which you have to continue communicating with your ex-spouse about money after the divorce.
 And in addition, you still run the risk that one of you may take advantage of the other.

 Here are some resources that can help you manage your debt and bank accounts:

-Undebt.it https://undebt.it Offer personalized plans for paying off your debt after analyzing all your debts, account balances and interest rates.
-They give you options, and you can pick which payment plan and debt strategy works best for you.
+Undebt.it https://undebt.it Offer personalized plans for paying off your debt after analyzing all your debts, account balances, and interest rates.
+They give you options, and you can pick which payment plan and debt strategy work best for you.
 Here you can also view how much principal has been paid and how much interest you will save by utilizing your new payment plan.
 Their services are free and they’ll never ask for a credit card.

-FileThis https://filethis.com is helpful for anybody, however this is especially helpful before or after a divorce.
+FileThis https://filethis.com is helpful for anybody, however, this is especially helpful before or after a divorce.
 This software is pretty awesome, in that it becomes your smart assistant that creates bill reminders and helps you pay them on time, every time.

 To learn more about how divorce mediation can help your case, contact any of our Divorce Attorney Mediators or Certified Divorce Financial Analysts at CT Divorce Mediation Centers.
 Divorce and Family Mediation and Collaborative Law are all we do.
 We have offices in Madison, New Haven, Cheshire, West Hartford, Glastonbury, West Hartford, and Windsor, CT.
 To find out more information or to schedule a consultation with our divorce experts, call us at (860) 986-1141.